mozillascience/CitationCore/README.md

 #### API Token
 A token field for GitHub OAuth.
 Required for GitHub URL's.
 ### Errors
 The callback for the `generate` function second parameters is an array of errors.
 Not all errors are created equal.
 Some errors are critical and will halt generation, however some will be a warning.
-In this case the citation genreation will complete.
-If the citationStr parameter is `null` a critical error has occured.
+In this case the citation generation will complete.
+If the citationStr parameter is `null` a critical error has occurred.

 ## API Documentation
 [API Documentation](https://mozillascience.github.io/CitationCore/) is viewable on github pages or locally in the docs directory.